Introduction

 5. Glenn Brown

-It turned out to be relatively easy for architectural historians to refute Brown's glorification of Thornton.
+While he didn't become Architect of the Capitol, his celebrating the doctor and amateur architect gave Thornton a reputation that would have astounded those who had known the man.
 In the January 1919 Proceedings of the American Institute of Architects, Fiske Kimball and Wells Bennett reaffirmed the credit due to Hallet.
 At the same time, they noted that Brown's exaggerations of Thornton's influence, "with the weight of their official sanction, have naturally become universally accepted, and even to question them has been felt to be disputatious and malignant."
-Their effort to right the record proved in vain.(12)
+Their effort to right the record proved in vain.(11)

 In 1998, the Architect of the Capitol had Brown's history of the Capitol reprinted, relegating corrections curbing Brown's enthusiasm for Thornton to footnotes.
 As the author of the footnotes put it: Brown's "history reflects an unswerving bias toward Thornton in his interpretations of the numerous conflicts and controversies that surrounded the early design and building of the Capitol."
 Along with his footnotes, William Bushong added an essay, “Glenn Brown and the United States Capitol,” that explored Brown's background, career and ambitions.
 Bushong showed how Brown's work on Thornton helped him rise in the AIA: